 If you’re not sure what is meant by Easements and Encumbrances, it’s a good idea to get your head around them before commencing any property transaction.
 They’re not the same thing, and they can have a big impact on what you’re hoping to achieve.

 Certain Encumbrances will be registered on the Title by the very first person who buys that piece of land.
 They will then stay on the Title for future transfers to new owners.
-But, there are other types of encumbrances that need to be discharged off the Title.
+But, there are other types of Encumbrances that need to be discharged off the Title each time a settlement occurs.
 When this happens, a new version is entered into by the next purchaser.
-Some developers like every purchaser of the land to enter into a new encumbrance.
+Some developers like every purchaser of the land to enter into a new Encumbrance.
 This ensures that the new owner knows about the terms and conditions (the developer can then prove it also).

 Each Encumbrance varies, so you need to read carefully through each one, each time.

 Easements and Encumbrances are registered on the Title.
 So, if you’re considering a property purchase, it’s wise to ask the Agent to disclose a copy.
 That way you can do your research to see if anything applies to the property you are considering.